 So you’ve decided that you need marriage advice, but don’t have a budget to seek a paid professional.
 Where can you turn?
-I have compiled list of seven sources of free marriage advice.
+I have compiled a list of seven sources of free marriage advice.

 If I were having marital problems, seeking marriage advice, and didn’t have it in my budget to seek a paid professional, these are the resources I would tap into, in this order.